MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/servers/locally-debugging-game-servers-and-integration-with-playfab.md

 - Ensure that Docker is set to [use Windows Containers](https://docs.docker.com/docker-for-windows/#switch-between-windows-and-linux-containers)
 - In a Powershell window (as Administrator):
-  - **cd** in to the folder where the toolset was extracted.
+  - Navigate to the folder where the toolset was extracted.
-  - Run *Setup.ps1* which will set up docker networks, add firewall rules to communicate with **MockVmAgent**, and pull down the PlayFab docker image from [Microsoft/PlayFab-Multiplayer](https://hub.docker.com/r/microsoft/playfab-multiplayer/).
+  - Run *Setup.ps1* which sets up the docker networks, add firewall rules to communicate with **MockVmAgent**, and pull down the PlayFab docker image from [Microsoft/PlayFab-Multiplayer](https://hub.docker.com/r/microsoft/playfab-multiplayer/).
 Note that the first time the script runs, it can take a few minutes to download the container image.
       > [!NOTE]
     > To run this setup successfully, you may have to configure the firewall of any 3rd party antivirus program (such as McAfee, Norton, or Avira) that you have installed.

 ### Running the game server within a container

 - In the *MultiplayerSettings.json* file, set `RunContainer` to `true`.
 - Open a **Powershell** window (as Administrator) in the folder where the toolset was extracted (*C:\PlayFabVmAgent*) and run `MockVmAgent.exe`.
-This should start the game server within a container.
+This startd the game server within a container.
 Eventually, you should see game state change output in the Powershell window (just like in the Verifying GSDK integration section above).

 ### Testing connection to your game server running within a container